Dr. Laura Tancredi, DVM

 For this procedure, your pet must be put under general anesthesia, as a means to properly cleaning their teeth.
 Therefore we need to start with running pre-anesthetic bloodwork to check kidney and liver values.
 The kidney and liver are what is responsible for filtering the anesthesia out of the system.
 The cleaning and polishing are performed by one of our veterinary technicians, under the supervision of one Our Doctors.
 In more advanced cases of a disease, gum surgery or even extractions of a few or many teeth may be recommended to help control or prevent the spread of disease to adjacent teeth.

 Treatments with medications of oral solutions, gels, and antibiotics may be required.
-Once the condition is controlled, home care becomes the main treatment to prevent recurrence.
+Once the condition is contained, home care becomes the main treatment to prevent recurrence.
 There are dental diets available to our patients.
 Typically, dry foods may provide some cleansing benefit particularly in comparison to moist, sticky foods.
 There are special dental diets available that effectively reduce plaque and calculus accumulation and gingival inflammation.
 They are effective, convenient, provide good nutrition, and most pets like them.
 There are a variety of products to help combat plaque and tartar build-up, but brushing is best.
 Ask one of our team for a sample of pet toothpaste (do NOT use human toothpaste) and for tips on how to brush your pet’s teeth.